-Academia is susceptible to politicization since academic life is an arena founded on high-stakes competition with those colleagues, a basically unequal space where the quality of one’s scholarly output is not the only thing that counts.
-Competition over tenure, combined with coping with constant budget cuts, growing social divides on and off campus, particularly the growing radicalism of identity politics and nowadays the cancel culture require academics to take the right political side.
-Or the other way round: academics can abstain form political life via their elevated status and purported disengagement from real life.
+Academia is susceptible to politicization since it is an arena founded on high-stakes competition with colleagues, a fundamentally unequal space where the quality of one’s scholarly output is not the only thing that counts.
+Competition over tenure, combined with coping with constant budget cuts, growing social divides on- and off-campus, and in particular, the growing radicalism of identity politics and “cancel culture” require academics to take an overt political side.
+Conversely, academics can abstain from politics by embracing their elevated status and purported disengagement from real life.

-The political career of François’ superior Prof. Rediger is marked by direct involvement in politics.
-In return for converting to Islam and propagating Islamic politics he is awarded not only professorship, but also appointment as president of the university after the Sorbonne is purchased by the Saudi government.
-Following the elections, he compensated for his loyalty by being appointed Minister of Higher Education, as “thanks to some minor ministerial reshuffling, Rediger had been named secretary of universities – a post they’d revived just for him” (pg.
-221)

-Redige’s political bias goes hand in hand with inaccuracies in his research, as he himself admits to François, “They gave me my doctorate, but it wasn’t much of a thesis.
+The political career of François’ superior, Prof. Rediger, is marked by direct involvement in politics.
+In return for converting to Islam and propagating Islamic politics, he is rewarded not only with a professorship but also an appointment as president of the university after the Sorbonne is purchased by the Saudi government.
+Following the elections, he is compensated for his loyalty by being appointed Minister of Higher Education or “secretary of universities—a post they’d revived just for him” (p.
+221).
+Rediger’s political bias goes hand in hand with inaccuracies in his research.
+As he himself admits to François, “they gave me my doctorate, but it wasn’t much of a thesis.
 Nothing like yours.
 Anyway.
 My reading [of Nietzsche] was, as they say, selective” (p.
 200).
-Once appointed university president Rediger declares that in order to work at the Sorbonne, one must convert to Islam.
-Personal interest pushes faculty members to comply.
-Acting out of self-interest, these professors work to dismantle the secular republic and enable an Islamic republic to tighten its control over France’s culture.
+Once appointed university president, Rediger declares that in order to work at the Sorbonne, one must convert to Islam.
+To protect their personal interests, faculty members are thus forced to comply and thus proceed to work toward dismantling the secular republic and enabling an Islamic republic to tighten its control over France’s culture.

 The Saudi money not only dictates a specific lifestyle but has significant bearing on research and teaching.
 The quality of academic research drops, and the professors disengage from their students and become indifferent to the quality of education.
-When, Rediger offers François a teaching post, he tells him he want to bring to the university “truly honorable professors, possessing a truly cosmopolitan consciousness”, (p.
+When Rediger offers François a teaching post, he tells him he wants to bring to the university “truly honorable professors, possessing a truly cosmopolitan consciousness” (p.
 202).
-He goes on to admit his failure in enlisting faculty “who are truly eminent, who have real international reputations”, and offers “plenty of money”.
-He concedes that a teaching position at the Sorbonne is no longer that prestigious, but promises that “nothing would be allowed to interfere with your real work […] No hard classes […] No dissertations to advise” (p.
+He goes on to admit his failure to enlist faculty “who are truly respected, who have real international reputations” and offers François “plenty of money.”
+He concedes that a teaching position at the Sorbonne is no longer that prestigious but promises that “nothing would be allowed to interfere with your real work….No hard classes….
+No dissertations to advise” (p.
 202).
 In other words, Rediger wants François to serve as the crumbling university’s window dressing.

-Under involvement
+Under-involvement